What is a Child Care Management System and how do I choose one?

 - Ease of use: The system should be user-friendly and easy to navigate, for you, your staff, and your families.

-- Customer support: Look for a system that offers customer support, including technical assistance and training resources in different languages
+- Customer support: Look for a system that offers customer support, including technical assistance and training resources in different languages.

-How to start implementing a CCMS
+How to start using a CCMS

 - Evaluate and adjust: After the system has been in place for three to six months, check in with your team for feedback.
-You may want to make changes to the system, provide additional training or support, or adjust processes and procedures to improve the experience for your staff, parents, and yourself.
+You may want to make changes to the system, provide additional training or support, or adjust processes and procedures to improve the experience for your staff, families, and yourself.

 Disclaimer